 - Obey traffic signs and signals like any other vehicle you share the roadway with.

 - Make sure to observe who has the right-of-way.
 Bicycles are legally considered “vehicles,” so they're required to yield to pedestrians and not always granted the right of way.
-(For example, when turning left at an intersection, you much yield to oncoming traffic like another other motor vehicle.)
+(For example, when turning left at an intersection, you must yield to oncoming traffic like another other motor vehicle.)

 - Don’t pass other vehicles within the same lane.